chaos-polymtl/lethe/doc/source/installation/docker.rst

 Below are some instructions for getting pre-configured deal.II environments, reducing the time needed to install lethe's dependencies from hours to minutes.
 There are 3 main parts in this tutorial:

-- If you have experience with Docker, the **0.
-TL;DR** section should be enough.
+- If you have experience with Docker, the :ref:`tl-dr` section should be enough.
 - The next two sections have a brief introduction to Docker with enough information to get you started with deal.II containers.
-- The final **3.
-Saving Docker Commands in a Bash Script** section has a shell script you can run directly to start and manage deal.II containers.
+- The final :ref:`saving-docker` section has a shell script you can run directly to start and manage deal.II containers.

 Sometimes it's easier to effectively set up a completely new OS than compile millions of lines of C++...

+.. _tl-dr:

 0. TL;DR
 --------